How do I know if I’m eligible to apply for these studentships?

 Yes, although there is no enhanced/higher stipend for clinically qualified students and clinical training cannot be conducted in parallel with the PhD programme.

 Why choose MRC LID instead of another MRC DTP?

 Read up about the research environment we offer.
-The MRC LID scheme requires students to undertake a 3 month placement which not directly linked to their PhD – students who have undertaken their plcements have all agreed that it has broadened their skills and perspective, and will be useful in their post doctoral career.
+The MRC LID scheme requires students to undertake a 3 month placement which not directly linked to their PhD – students who have undertaken their placements have all agreed that it has broadened their skills and perspective, and will be useful in their post-doctoral career.